Piled Higher and Deeper: History

 Piled Higher and Deeper was first published in The Stanford Daily, the student newspaper at Stanford University, in October 1997.
 The newspaper had put out a call for comics and Cham, a student and teaching assistant at the time, discussed ideas for comics with his brother and friends.
 Cham's brother, Jaime, suggested there should be a comic about grad school "because that's when the real pain begins".
 Cham had no formal art training and had never tried drawing comics before but his comic was accepted.
 Cham created the website a few weeks later.
 Cham continued the strip while completing his PhD and later while an instructor in mechanical engineering at Caltech, then in July 2005 left this work to become a full-time cartoonist.

 Originally, the strip was drawn in black-and-white, eventually became grayscale, and finally became color in June 2004.

-The strip is free online and is also syndicated free to student newspapers, with Cham earning a living through book sales, merchandise, and giving lectures.
+The archive of the strip are available for free online.
+The strip was also syndicated free to student newspapers, with Cham earning a living through book sales, merchandise, and giving lectures.